nschwake/tririga-mcp-server/README.md

 ## 📚 Example Usage

-Once connected, you can interact with TRIRIGA through natural language:
+Once connected, you can interact with MREF through natural language:

 **Example 1: Create a Work Order**
 ```